PatrykMarkiel/INF.03/README.md

 # INF.03 Exam Tests

-This repository contains completed past INF.03 exam tests to help IT technician students prepare by reviewing real exam scenarios that have already been used in official exams.
+This repository contains completed past INF.03, EE.09 and E.14 exam tests to help IT technician students prepare by reviewing real exam scenarios that have already been used in official exams.
 What are INF.03 Exam Tests?

 INF.03 exams are part of the vocational qualification system for IT technicians in Poland, focusing on essential skills in web development and multimedia.
 These tests evaluate practical knowledge in building and styling websites, basic programming, and image editing.
 Key areas covered include: